Tis the season my friends, yes the season of Disney Price Increases. In the last…

 Walt Disney World/Disneyland Premier Annual Pass

-Again for the Disneyland Annual Passes we see HUGE jumps in prices.
-The Premier Annual Pass went up almost $400 to $1,949, making it well over $2,000 after taxes!
+Again for the Disneyland Annual Passes, we see HUGE jumps in prices.
+The Premier Annual Pass went up $170 to $2,119, making it almost $2,300 after taxes!
 And the Deluxe and Signature Annual Passes increased by $150 and $250!

-There are so many Disneyland Annual Passholders who make up the crowds in the off-season that Disney doesn’t feel threatened even if they raise the price of the annual passes by up to $400.
-It’s also a way of preparing for Star Wars Galaxy’s Edge as they know they are going to have a severe crowd issue when it opens, and with these increases are hoping to dissuade some from coming or renewing their annual passes.
+There are so many Disneyland Annual Passholders who make up the crowds in the off-season that Disney doesn’t feel threatened even if they raise the price of the annual passes by up to $170.
+It’s also a way of crowd control since that is such a big issue.
+They know with Rise of the Resistance doing so good, they can afford to raise prices which also might dissuade some from coming or renewing their annual passes.

 Just remember when choosing which Disneyland Annual Pass is good for you to check the blackout dates as some of these passes won’t be good for the Summer season when Galaxy’s Edge crowds are at their highest.

-The Select pass for example is blocked out for most of the summer, all weekends and many peak vacation weeks.
-The Signature pass is blocked only for two weeks at Christmas and the Signature Plus is good every day of the year.
+The Select pass, for example, is blocked out for most of the summer, all weekends and many peak vacation weeks.
+The Signature pass is blocked only for two weeks at Christmas and Signature Plus is good every day of the year.

-The Disneyland Maxpass which allows guests to bypass the paper-based FastPass system with an electronic one instead also got a price increase from $10 per day to $15.
-That’s another sharp 50% increase, but one that people will pay seeing as how the paper FastPasses are going to become one of the most sought-after resources this side of the Mississippi.
+The Disneyland Maxpass which allows guests to bypass the paper-based FastPass system with an electronic one instead also got a price increase from $15 per day to $20.
+That’s another sharp 33% increase, but one that people will pay for seeing as how the paper FastPasses are soon going to become one of the most sought-after resources this side of the Mississippi.

-As most of you, I’m shocked at these high ticket prices, but not totally surprised.
-Ultimately that’s the price we’re going to have to pay for the most anticipated theme park land of all-time and I’m sure Disney will have no problem filling the parks.
-Now it begs to see if they go up one more time as we are still 6 months out from Galaxy’s Edge opening in June.
+Like most of you, I don’t like these high ticket prices either, but I’m not surprised.
+Ultimately that’s the price we’re going to have to pay for the most cutting edge attractions, and I’m sure Disney will have no problem filling the parks to see them.
+Now it will be interesting if we see another ticket price increase later in the year, or if this is the only one in 2020.

 I want to know what you think about the latest Disneyland ticket price increases for 2019…